acornprover/acornprover.org/docs/getting-started.md

 }
 ```

+Informally, we are proving the theorem, "when one number is less than another, they are not equal".

+When you're done, save the file.

 When you save, Acorn's AI checks your work, to ensure that everything you wrote can be proven.
 The AI runs locally, so you don't need internet access.
-You should see a little check mark appear.
+You should see a little check mark appear to the left of your code.
 Click on the theorem, and the assistant should tell you, yep, this is trivial, and also give you a longer explanation for why exactly it's true.

 Success!